d0ct0rZ/DC2000/README.md

 # DC2000

+Attempt to design a new CPU module for the Soundcraft DC-2000.

-All material regarding the Soundcraft DC-2000 computer replacement project.
+This repository contains all material regarding the Soundcraft DC-2000 computer replacement project.
 If you have any information that could be usefull contact me at z@dc-zone.com

 More information about this project: